DSC-Capstone/2024-25/assignments/projects/q2/poster-presentation.md

 - **The names and emails of all group members, including your mentor, should appear at the top of your poster, directly underneath the title of your poster.
 Your mentor's name should always appear last.**
     - Many checkpoint submissions didn't follow this rule!
     - Make sure individuals' emails appear directly underneath their names, rather than somewhere else on the page.
-    - For your mentor's name, you should put "Mentor:" before their name, e.g. "Mentor: Suraj Rampure" (and then underneath that, rampure@ucsd.edu).
+    - For your mentor's name, you should put "Mentor:" before their name, e.g. "Mentor: Umesh Bellur" (and then underneath that, ubellur@ucsd.edu).
     - Since we're including the HDSI logo (see below), there's no need to separately write "Halıcıoğlu Data Science Institute."
 - **You must place one of the following two HDSI logos in the top right corner of your poster**: